richajain7/richajain7.github.io/experience.md

 ---

 **1. Analyst Development Program at Liberty Mutual Insurance (July 2022 - present)**
-  - I work with GRM in the ADP at Liberty.
+  - I work in the ADP at Liberty.
 This is a one year rotational program for analysts.

 **2. Analytics Intern at Liberty Mutual Insurance (May 2021 - August 2021)**
   - Worked on the Media & Experience team within Operational Analytics.
 I designed performance dashboards and helped increase efficiency.